How a $95 Packet Started My Journey Out of Homelessness and Into Real Estate Notes

 The Turning Point

-I didn’t know it at the time, but that name would become a milestone in my journey into the world of real estate notes.
+I didn’t know it then, but that name would mark the first milestone on my path into the world of real estate notes.

 Lessons from the Journey